w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Selection of validators

-Choosing validators is not a simple task and it should take into account for nominator reward and risk preferences, ideally one aims to maximize rewards and minimize risks, with sometimes having to compromise between the two as minimizing risks might decrease rewards, although this might be not necessarily be the case.
-Nominators should pay attention especially to six criteria (not in order of importance): 1) amount of era points, 2) total stake which is equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators), 3) own stake, 4) commission, 5) identity, and 6) previous slashes.
-The diagram below shows how the selection of those criteria affects risk-to-reward ratio.
+Choosing validators is not a simple task and it should take into account for nominator reward and risk preferences.
+Ideally one aims to maximize the reward-to-risk ratio by maximizing rewards and minimizing risks, with sometimes having to compromise between the two as minimizing risks might decrease rewards as well.
+Nominators should pay attention especially to six criteria when nominating validators (not in order of importance):

+- amount of era points
+- total stake which is equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators)
+- own stake
+- commission fees (i.e. how much validators charge nominators)
+- verified identity
+- previous slashes

+The diagram below shows how the selection of those criteria affects reward-to-risk ratio.

 ![rewards and risks diagram](../assets/staking/Reward-risk%20nominating.png)

 #### In theory

+To maximize rewards and minimize risk one could select those validators
+that:

+- have era points above average (because they will get more rewards for being active),
-Briefly, in theory, to try maximizing rewards and minimizing risk one could select those validators that have era points above average, have total stake below average because they will pay out more rewards per staked {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, have high own stake as if slashed they have a lot to lose, have low commission fees but not 0% as it makes sense that for doing the heavy lifting validators ask for a small commission, have on-chain registered identity so that you can reach out to them or look at their website or social media, and they were not slashed before meaning that their on-chain behavior is genuine.
+- have total stake below average (because they will pay out more rewards per staked {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}),
+- have high own stake (because if slashed they have a lot to lose),
+- have low commission fees but not 0% (because it makes sense that for doing the heavy lifting validators ask for a small commission),
+- have on-chain registered identity (because increases trust and you can reach out to them or look at their website or social media),
+- and have not been slashed (meaning that their on-chain behavior is genuine).

 #### In practice

 :::caution Nominators must periodically check their validators

-It is important to remember that the whole system is dynamic and as such nominators should periodically monitor the performance and reputation of their validators.
+Nominating is _not_ a "set and forget" operation.
+The whole NPoS system is dynamic and as such nominators should periodically monitor the performance and reputation of their validators.
 Failing to do so could result in applied slashes and/or rewards not being paid out, even for a prolonged period of time.
-Nominating is _not_ a "set and forget" operation.

 :::